 I had some misgivings about applying liquid fertilizer on acid soils, because I expected to see the phosphorus become unavailable.

-The newest development in the use of liquid plant feeding and applications of course, is a spray fertilizer for plants like compost tea or manure tea on the foliage and produce great results.
+The newest development in the use of liquid plant feeding and applications of course, is a spray fertilizer for plants like compost tea or manure tea on the foliage with great results.